 There are a number of tips which can help improve your results.
 I’ll illustrate this by showing how I constructed a Magic Cross Design.

-A download pattern for this block, with full instructions and all these tips is available from my online Shop.
+A free download pattern for this block, with full instructions and all these tips is available from my online Shop.

 Several factors can help you avoid chopping off the points on Flying Geese units:

 Firstly, when you start to stitch the units into rows, pin and stitch with the Flying Geese units on top so that you can see the triangle point and aim to stitch exactly through it (even if this means a slight deviation from your ¼” seam – the point is more important!)

 To be able to do this however, this crossover point needs to be visible.

 In the photo below, you can’t see the crossover, because of the way the seams have been pressed.
 Compare to the photo above.

 The Flying Geese seams need to be pressed out towards the small triangles, like the previous photo above.